Science apprenticeships – your job options at 18

 The exact qualification you gain will depend on your employer, job role and the level of apprenticeship.
 At the end of a higher apprenticeship you are likely to hold either a higher national diploma, a foundation degree or a bachelors degree in a science or technology discipline.

 You might also gain additional qualifications.
-Apprentices at Cristal work towards a lab technician qualification, for example, while Unilever’s apprentices on the packaging technology stream complete a diploma in packaging through the Institute of Packaging.
+Apprentices at Cristal work towards a lab technician qualification, for example.

 How is a typical science apprenticeship structured?

 Your science apprenticeship will typically focus on one area of science, whether that’s analytical science, chemical science, life sciences or research and development.
 However, it’s common to rotate between a few different departments in this area during your apprenticeship.
 Unilever’s packaging technology apprentices, for example, experience three key areas and Rolls-Royce’s apprenticeship is made up of several three-to six-month placements.